felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 Cross-references can be used to guide readers to related information within the same document or in an external page.

 Cross-references are hyperlinked to the header being referred to, with the final section linked.
-For example, if we are linking to the **Change Password** section of the documentation in this format:
+For example, if we are linking to the **Colon** section of the documentation in this format:

 > Style Guide &#8594; Punctuation &#8594; **Colon** &#8592; Linking here